ravi0dubey/ShredderMachine/README.md

 The **mobilenet-ssd model** is a Single-Shot multibox Detection (SSD) network intended to perform object detection.
 This model is implemented using the Caffe* framework.

+MobileNet is a CNN architecture model for Image Classification and Mobile Vision.
+It has very little computation power to run or apply transfer learning which makes it a perfect fit for Mobile devices, embedded systems, and computers without GPU or low computational efficiency without compromising significantly with the accuracy of the results.
+If we combine both the MobileNet architecture and the Single Shot Detector (SSD) framework, we arrive at a fast, efficient deep learning-based method to object detection.
+The MobileNet SSD was first trained on the COCO dataset (Common Objects in Context).

+Hence Mobilenet-SSD model was used in this project for faster object detection.

 ![image](https://github.com/ravi0dubey/ShredderMachine/assets/38419795/824776e4-5506-4fbd-b363-72bca9a53204)

 ## Accuracy